MishaConway/ruby-conversocial/README.md

 ## Comparison Filters

+    #get all tags with id larger than 30000
+    client.tags.greater_than(:id, 30000).fetch

     #get all conversations where oldest sort date is greater than or equal to today
     client.conversations.greater_than_or_equal_to(:oldest_sort_date, Date.today ).fetch